badamczewski/PowerUp/README.md

 ![power_up_cs_2](https://user-images.githubusercontent.com/752380/142742770-ee02faca-f1f9-448c-9e70-f635a147f671.gif)

-C# supports multiple attributes that can be used to control compilation:
+C# supports multiple attributes and comment-level attributes that can be used to control compilation:

 ```
 [Bench]       <- Used on a method to Benchmak source code, the method needs to have no input arguments.